ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/desktop-and-laptop/pinebook-pro/_index.md

 ---
-title: Setting up the Pinebook Pro with Arch and i3 for use as a development machine

-description: Learn the steps to setup the Pinebook Pro with Arch Linux ARM, i3 windows manager, and developer tools
+title: Install Arch Linux with the i3 window manager on a Pinebook Pro

 minutes_to_complete: 120

-who_is_this_for: Anyone who wants to use the Pinebook Pro for development in a way that feels fast and snappy.
+who_is_this_for: This is an advanced topic for developers who want to use the Pinebook Pro as an Arm Linux development machine.

 learning_objectives:
-    - Install and configure Arch Linux ARM
+    - Install and configure Arch Linux for Arm
-    - Install and configure i3 windows manager
+    - Install and configure the i3 window manager
-    - Install and configure NeoVim
+    - Install and configure the Neovim editor

 prerequisites:
-    - A Pinebook Pro
+    - A Pinebook Pro laptop
     - A microSD card (8GB or greater; class 10 or faster)

 author_primary: Gabriel Peterson

 ### Tags
-skilllevels: Introductory
+skilllevels: Advanced
 subjects: Performance and Architecture
 armips:
     - Cortex-A72